A dark, dichromatic, dead-&-alive feline superhero

 SC needs to get the Particle Zoo back in order quick sharp, but thankfully he’s not alone; by collecting and commanding an army of cuddly quarks, he can combine and create useful bits of temporary matter (bridges, ladders, shields, grenades, etc) to combat and subdue the quarkivorous leptons, kleptomaniacal gluons and cantankerous bosons now running amok.

 And then, of course, there’s that unexplained catastrophic event I mentioned earlier.
-That gets explained with a vengeance.
+That gets explained with epic vengeance.

 Packed with Awesomeness

 Let’s go back to those Quarks for a second